Skip to main content Skip to search Skip to main navigation

 K100 Wolverine ND1000 ND 3.0 10 Stops 100x150mm

-The Kase Wolverine K100 100x150mm ND 1000 ND 3.0 (10 stops) Neutral Density filters are perfect for controlling the amount of light reaching the camera sensor.
-The longer exposure times can be used to capture the movement of clouds, for example, or to silkily draw water.
-The Kase Wolverine series is particularly characterised by excellent colour neutrality.
-The high-precision optical glass used is shock-resistant.
-Due to the oil- and water-repellent coating, the filters are very easy to clean.
-Scope of delivery: 1x ND1000 Filter (10 stops) 100x150 mm
+The Kase Wolverine K100 100x150mm ND 1000 ND 3.0 filter (10 stops/10 stops) is perfect for controlling the amount of light that reaches the camera sensor.
+The longer exposure times can, for example, capture the movement of clouds or draw water as silky smooth.
+The Kase Wolverine series is particularly characterized by its excellent color neutrality.
+The high-precision optical glass used is shockproof.
+The oil and water-repellent coating makes the filters very easy to clean.
+Scope of delivery: 1x ND1000 filter (10 stops) 100x150mm

 In Stock